naixinlyu/timeseries-positional-encoding-study/README.md

 **Sinusoidal PE (left)**: Complex structured patterns with diagonal bands.
 The model appears to attend to specific relative positions; the structured bands suggest it is capturing lagged/periodic dependencies rather than treating all positions as interchangeable.
 Attention weights are distributed across many positions.

 **Learnable PE (middle)**: Similar structure but noisier.
 The learned position embeddings haven't fully converged to optimal values in 30 epochs.
-Some periodic patterns are emerging but less pronounced.
+Some structure is visible, but it is less pronounced and appears noisier than the sinusoidal PE case.

 **No PE (right)**: Nearly uniform attention (~0.01 everywhere) with one prominent vertical stripe.
 Without position information, the model cannot distinguish positions and tends to rely on content-only cues, often producing more position-agnostic attention.
 The vertical stripe suggests many queries focus on the same token/content feature regardless of their own positions.